 The preparation and review of the GEIS is designed to provide opportunities for involvement by interested agencies and the general public.
-This scoping document will be available for public review and comment until xxx, 2015.
-In addition, the City will host a public open house on xxx to provide an opportunity for members of the public to ask questions and provide feedback.
+This scoping document will be available for public review and comment.
 Completion of the draft GEIS will trigger a 30-day formal public review period (from the date of the Notice of Completion).
 All substantive comments will become part of the record and included in the final GEIS.